flutter/flutter/CONTRIBUTING.md

    and make sure it is in your path.
  * If you haven't configured your machine with an SSH key that's shared by github then follow the directions here: https://help.github.com/articles/generating-ssh-keys/.
+ * Create an empty directory for your copy of the repository.
+Call it what you like.
+For the sake of the instructions that follow, we'll call it `flutter`.
- * Create a `.gclient` file in an empty directory with the following contents, replacing `<your_name_here`> with your GitHub account name:
+ * Create a `.gclient` in the `flutter` directory with the following contents, replacing `<your_name_here`> with your GitHub account name:

 ```